joszz/HyperVAdmin/Documentation/index.md

 In the web.config of this project there are a couple settings you can change;
 * **AlertTimeout**

-	The time the Bootstrap alert box will be displayed in seconds
+	The time the Bootstrap alert box will be displayed in seconds.

 * **RefreshInterval**

-	The time between automatic AJAX enabled refresh of list content in seconds
+	The time between automatic AJAX enabled refresh of list content in seconds.

 * **compilation debug="false"**